High fasting levels

 - Go for a walk after your evening meal - exercise has a insulin type effect on the body's cells which can impact may hours after and so may help lower fasting levels

-- Eat less carbohydrates in your evening meal - although remember that it is important to still eat sufficient carbohydrates to avoid ketosis, so carbs must not be completely cut from the meal
+- Eat less carbohydrates in your evening meal - although remember that it is important to still eat sufficient carbohydrates to avoid ketosis, so complex carbs must not be completely cut from the meal

 - Drink plenty of water - take a glass of water to bed and have a drink when waking in the night